 - Re-entry Services (program for women in prison and recently released from prison)

 - Survivors (services for survivors of domestic violence and sexual assault; requires that intern has previously completed Survivors training course

 - WIC (USDA's Women, Infants and Children nutrition program)

 WGS students may also find their own possible placement and approach the course instructor about it.
 This is the most common framework for internship placements outside the local Gettysburg area.

 Local Volunteer Opportunities

 The Gettysburg area has many opportunities for WGS students to get involved by volunteering.
-The Circles Initiative helps empower families to transition out of poverty.
 Work with Survivors INC.

 LEGO Robotics empowers middle school girls to get involved with science by building robots in the Physics Department on campus.